You are currently viewing English Phrases Starting with ‘I’

 Meaning:

-To be informed or included in a group’s activities or decisions.
+To be in a remote or isolated location.

 Usage: